richard-shan/fabRepo/docs/lessons/week15/computerVision.md

 ## Raspberry Pi Pico-W

-OCR works completely fine on a Raspberry Pi, but I wanted to try to perform it in a Pico.
+The OCR works completely fine on a Raspberry Pi, but I wanted to try to perform it in a Pico as to work with computer vision in a more embedded sense.
 This is a lot more difficult as the Pico is far more low-level and is not an actual computer, unlike the Pi.
 Additionally, the Pico has very limited memory space and thus cannot even store an image.
 Finally, the Pico runs MicroPython which, while similar to Python, has a few key differences.

-I first adapted the code on the Pi to MicroPython and tried it out.
+I first adapted the original code on the Pi to MicroPython and tried it out on the Pico.

 ```py
 import network